-The biennial Sarphati Sanitation Awards competition is an initiative of World Waternet , Netherlands Water Partnership and Aqua for All.
-The Award was handed out for the first time during the Amsterdam International Water Week 2013.
-The prize is to honor the outstanding contribution of individuals or organizations to the global sanitation and public health challenge through entrepreneurship.
+World Waternet , Netherlands Water Partnership and Aqua for All initiated the biennial Sarphati Sanitation Award in 2013 to honor the outstanding contribution of individuals or organizations to the global sanitation and public health challenge through entrepreneurship.

 Do you want more information, please send an email to: Sarphati2017@aquaforall.org

 Kamal Kar of the CLTS foundation was the proud winner of the Life Time Achievement Award.
 Kamal Kar says: “I would like to use the money that came along with the Award in different ways focused towards strengthen CLTS Foundation’s outreach programme to countries where basic sanitation is urgently needed and the governments are prepared to empower local communities for collective behaviour change and believe in community led approaches.
 This would also be useful for us to prepare collaborative proposals and approach many donor agencies to join us in our effort of scaling up and advocacy to take the learnings on sanitation from MDG period to SDG focused towards creating an Open Defecation Free world.”